Life is a circle. The end of one journey is the beginning of the next!

 Make a list of the lifespan of objects that you live with.
 Think about your shoes, a phone, a computer, a refrigerator, and a car.

-Activity 7 – Lifecycle of People
+Activity 6 – Lifecycle of a Cloud

 The life cycle of a human begins at conception and then creates a fetus, and the fetus grows inside the mother for about nine months.
 Then a baby is born.
 As babies grow, they enter childhood, learning and developing new skills.
 After childhood comes the teenage years, where people grow even more and mature into adults.
 Next is adulthood, where humans are fully grown and have jobs, families, children, and responsibilities.
 Eventually, humans grow older, and their bodies slow down before they pass away.
 But life continues with new babies being born, keeping the cycle going.
 People live longer today than before.
 Every day you wake up is a gift.
 Make it your best day yet!